pebreo/pebreo.github.io/begin/BeginningAntifragility.md

 ## August
-Okay, here's a short story with a tone inspired by "Range" that flips the prompt on its head:

-Maria sprinted through the park, lungs burning but a smile splitting her face.
-Her therapist had encouraged her to find a physical outlet for her stress, a surprising suggestion considering Maria's self-proclaimed dislike of "jock culture."
+August sprinted through the park, lungs burning but a smile splitting her face.
+Her therapist had encouraged her to find a physical outlet for her stress.
 But here she was, chasing pigeons (mostly winning) and feeling a lightness she hadn't experienced in weeks.

 It all started with a promotion.
 More responsibility, a bigger paycheck – everything society deemed "success."
 Yet, Maria felt like a deflated balloon.
 Sleep evaded her, replaced by a constant low-grade anxiety.
 Workdays bled into nights, and the vibrant artist she once was became a ghost, replaced by a productivity machine.